taof211/personal-cti-streamliner/README.md

     * Name the bookmark appropriately (e.g., "Malware Analysis").
     * Repeat this process for all four search query files.
 You will now have four powerful, one-click filters in your main navigation pane.

+    > ### ⚠️ Important Note on Search Queries
+    > The search query files in the `/Assets/Searches` directory contain comments and line breaks for readability and maintainability. **These must be removed before pasting the query into the FreshRSS search bar.**
+    >
+    > **Action:** Please copy the raw query text and manually delete any comment lines and extra line breaks to form a single-line search string.
+This is necessary to ensure the search functions correctly in FreshRSS.
+It is recommended to keep the original file format unchanged for future maintenance.

 ## My Personal Workflow
 My daily process with this system is analyst-driven: